endurantgames/52-first-dates/src/date_night/role_outside.md

 You can *only* play a card as long as the rank exactly matches the rank of a card played by another player.
 You don't have a spot in the turn order, and it's possible that multiple turns can go by before you get a chance to play.
-That's okay -- you won't be the Outside Interference forever, provided that your group plays out more than one Date Night.
+That's okay -- you won't be the Opportunity forever, provided that your group plays out more than one Date Night.

 Whenever you play a card, you get to describe the event that occurs, as determined by the card's rank, as shown on the table on the following page.